Skip to content

 Most new properties in the UK are constructed by companies registered with the National House-Building Council (NHBC), and they come with a certificate that acts as a 10-year warranty protecting you from certain common problems.

-The NHBC Buildmark certificate currently protects around 80% of newly built or converted homes in the UK – or 1.5 million or so properties in total.
+The NHBC Buildmark certificate currently protects up to 80% of newly built or converted homes in the UK.
+It also protects a deposit of up to 10% before completion.

 The NHBC certificate lasts for 10 years, and works like this: